 Main Subheading

 In everyday conversation and writing, we often use "that" without consciously thinking about its grammatical function.
-However, a closer look reveals that "that" performs a vital role in connecting ideas, specifying information, and providing context.
+Still, a closer look reveals that "that" performs a vital role in connecting ideas, specifying information, and providing context.
 From simple sentences to complex clauses, "that" helps to build coherent and meaningful communication.
 By exploring each of its grammatical roles, we can gain a deeper appreciation for the power and flexibility of this seemingly simple word.

 Comprehensive Overview